ontoportal/documentation/docs/README.md

 or the version number needed to be changed, we can make the change in the _config.yml document to have it take effect site-wide.

-Attributes are also used within other patterns.
+Attributes are also used within other patterns (see next section).

-## Patterns
+## Style Manual and patterns

-There are several patterns used throughout that should work gracefully, even if/when custom CSS is actually working and used.
+There are several styles and patterns used throughout the document.
+Using these consistently for readability, and to make it easy to apply custom CSS.

 ### Link referencing